Activities in beautiful Mid Coast Maine

 During the season, there are plenty of festivals, arts and craft shows and evening concerts so you’ll never run out of things to do!
 Of course, if you’re just looking for the perfect quiet, relaxing vacation on the water, Ocean Point Inn will provide you with a cozy room, great food, exceptional entertainment and the very best sunsets on the East Coast.

-The Midcoast Region is full of shops brimming over with unique gifts, clothing, jewelry, arts and crafts as well as souvenirs to remind you of the beautiful Boothbay region.
+The Midcoast Region is full of shops brimming over with unique gifts, clothing, jewelry, antiques, arts and crafts as well as souvenirs to remind you of the beautiful State of Maine.